Reference architecture: Up to 60 RPS or 3,000 users

 6. Gitaly specifications are based on high percentiles of both usage patterns and repository sizes in good health.
 However, if you have large monorepos (larger than several gigabytes) or additional workloads these can significantly impact Git and Gitaly performance and further adjustments will likely be required.

 7. Can be placed in Auto Scaling Groups (ASGs) as the component doesn’t store any stateful data.
-However, for GitLab Rails certain processes like migrations and Mailroom should be run on only one node.
+However, Cloud Native Hybrid setups are generally preferred as certain components such as like migrations and Mailroom can only be run on one node, which is handled better in Kubernetes.

 note

-For all PaaS solutions that involve configuring instances, it is strongly recommended to implement a minimum of three nodes in three different availability zones to align with resilient cloud architecture practices.
+For all PaaS solutions that involve configuring instances, it’s recommended to implement a minimum of three nodes in three different availability zones to align with resilient cloud architecture practices.

 Requirements